heywillmosley/thenewhuman/wp-content/plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.6 [05/08/2018] =
+* NEW: Logging system has been totally rewritten (from now it will store the logs in the database)
+* NEW: Export the log to a CSV file

+= 4.5.2 [03/21/2018] =
+* NEW: Clear OEMBED cache
+* BUG FIX: Translation corrected ('Next scheduled run: 0 days, 9 hours, 35 minutes and 27 seconds')

 = 4.5.1 [01/29/2018] =
 * NEW: Added last run seconds
 * NEW: French translation added